DwithiPathi/DwithiPathi/README.md

 - 🌱 I’m currently learning ACS
 - 👯 I’m very funcky girl
 - 🤔 I’m very protective when it comes to my friends
-- 💬 I love nature
+- 💬 I love nature.
 - 📫 How to reach me: 1115 North College drive,Horizonwest,apt 63
 - 😄 I like chillout with my friends
 -->